ParaFEM/ParaFEM/parafem/examples/mg2d/5th_ed/p124_5/readme.txt

-Explanation of the variables used in the p124_5_size.mg files.
+Explanation of the variables used in the p124_5_size.mg files

 program
 'p124'